gariem/spock-utils/spock-utils/README.md

 # Spock Utils

-This library provides basic data consumption and reporting for Spock by extending Spock Data Pipes and Extends-Reports mechanisms.
+This library provides basic data consumption and reporting for Spock by extending Spock Data Pipes and Extent-Reports mechanisms.

 ## Features

 Two main features are currently provided:

 - Extends the data pipe mechanism to allow data consumption from Excel and CSV files.
-- Provide a common interface for reporting to both Extend-Reports (.html) and Custom (.docx) destinations.
+- Provide a common interface for reporting to both Extent-Reports (.html) and Custom (.docx) destinations.

 ## Requirements